isc-projects/bind9/doc/arm/reference.rst

 The :any:`channel` Phrase
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 .. namedconf:statement:: channel
+   :tags: logging
+   :short: Defines a stream of data that can be independently logged.

 All log output goes to one or more ``channels``; there is no limit to the number of channels that can be created.